 However, had an ox actually killed a man a second time, both the ox and the ox’s owner were to be put to death.
 In such cases, not only would the ox have had the potential of killing a man, it would have also evidenced its lethal potential after the first fatality.
 Therefore, the ox’s owner would be negligent for not having safeguarded against a second fatality given the evidence from the first fatality that his ox actually was deadly.

-Therefore, on what biblical basis may one be required to wear a mask to worship God?
+Therefore, on what biblical basis may one be guilted into masking for worship?
 The potential of an animal, car or virus killing others is not sufficient to establish the imposition of precaution under the guise of love.
 There must be evidence that one is in fact dangerous.
-Without such evidence, the law of love is not the basis upon which masks would be required.Something else is.
+Without such evidence, the law of love is not the basis upon which one ought to be guilted into wearing masks.Something else is.
 What is that something and does it fall under the ministerial and declarative function of a session of elders?

 (I won’t develop an equity principle of leprosy as it relates to COVID other than to say that taking the temperature of attenders would at least establish some basis for evidence.)

-Furthermore, what if an individual oughtn’t wear a mask out of love?
+Furthermore, what if an individual believes he oughtn’t wear a mask out of love?
 Or is that somehow an unfathomable Christian ethic, that an individual, for instance, should for conscience sake feel led to protest the possible idol of health by choosing not to wear a mask?
 If that is not objective sin, how may church rulers quench that expression of Christian love?
+Is it impossible that God would have a person in a particular state of affairs not to wear a mask?

 6. When we listen to the many voices of the age, don’t attend to the sufficiency of Scripture, or idolize health (or whatever), we run a greater risk of teaching the commandments of men for the doctrines of God, a clear violation of the latter.
 Jesus calls such practice vain worship (Matthew 15:9).